Picovoice/leopard/binding/ios/README.md

 let leopard = Leopard(accessKey: accessKey, modelPath: modelPath)
 ```

+Alternatively, you can provide `modelPath` as an absolute path to the model file on device.

 Transcribe an audio file either by passing the absolute path or an url to the file:

 ```swift